Alxandr/master-thesis/src/glossary.md

 Inspera
 : Inspera Assessment is a norwegian company that provides a website in which it is possible to author and take exams.

+NTNU
+: Norwegian University of Science and Technology - Norges teknisk-naturvitenskapelige universitet.